CHARLOTTE METRO DSA BYLAWS

 Article IV: Local Meetings

-The Local will hold a minimum of one General Meeting annually.
-All members of The Local will receive six weeks’ notice of the General Meeting by email, telephone, or, in cases where an email address has not been provided, by post and will receive a copy of the agenda not less than two weeks in advance of the General Meeting.
-The General Meeting may adopt an annual budget and elect officers.
-The Steering Committee shall set the agenda for Regular Meetings, with input provided by any members who wish to do so.
+The Local will hold a minimum of one Chapter Convention annually.
+All members of The Local will receive six weeks’ notice of the Chapter Convention by email, telephone, or, in cases where an email address has not been provided, by post and will receive a copy of the agenda not less than two weeks in advance of the Chapter Convention.
+The Chapter Convention may adopt an annual budget and elect officers.
+The Steering Committee shall set the agenda for General Meetings, with input provided by any members who wish to do so.

-In general, The General Meeting is the highest legislative body of The Local.
+In general, The Chapter Convention is the highest legislative body of The Local.

-The minutes of the General Meeting shall be made available to the members by the Secretary within seven (7) days of the Meeting.
+The minutes of the Chapter Convention shall be made available to the members by the Secretary within seven (7) days of the Meeting.

-The Local shall hold Regular Meetings at least six times annually, the time and place of which shall be set by the Steering Committee.
-Advanced notice of a Regular Meeting must be given at least twenty-one (21) days before the planned date.
+The Local shall hold Monthly Meetings at least six times annually, the time and place of which shall be set by the Steering Committee.
+Advanced notice of a Monthly Meeting must be given at least twenty-one (21) days before the planned date.

-Regular Meetings will set Charlotte Metro DSA policy and work priorities within the guidelines set by the General Meeting and will include political education sessions.
-The Steering Committee shall set the agenda for Regular Meetings.
+Monthly Meetings will set Charlotte Metro DSA policy and work priorities within the guidelines set by the Chapter Convention and will include political education sessions.
+The Steering Committee shall set the agenda for Monthly Meetings.

-In general, the Regular Meeting is the operating legislative body of The Local.
+In general, the Monthly Meeting is the operating legislative body of The Local.

-The minutes of the Regular Meeting shall be made available to the members by the Secretary within seven (7) days of the Meeting.
+The minutes of the Monthly Meeting shall be made available to the members by the Secretary within seven (7) days of the Meeting.

 Section 3: Quorum

-Ten percent (10%) of members in good standing of The Local, but not less than six (6) people, constitutes a quorum and is required for the transaction of business at a Charlotte Metro DSA General Meeting or Regular Meeting.
+Ten percent (10%) of members in good standing of The Local, but not less than six (6) people, constitutes a quorum and is required for the transaction of business at a Charlotte Metro DSA Chapter Convention or General Meeting.

 Section 4: Robert's Rules of Order Newly Revised